 Written by L Augustyn, Physical Therapist

 FB Note: HIIT can be an enormous advantage for people trying to get healthy and lose or maintain bodyweight - and it's also a great time saver because it cuts out the need for lengthy workouts.
 It's important to note that "HIIT" can be relative to each of our own varying fitness levels.
-For instance, my "80% maximal heart rate" will be different from the next guy, as may be the types of exercises we are able to do to get to that heart rate level.
+For instance, my "80% maximal heart rate" may be different from yours, as may be the types of exercises we are able to do to get to that heart rate level.
 HIIT can even be low impact or adapted to work for beginners, with the right types of exercises (low impact, add weights to increase challenge and difficulty) and intervals.
 Always talk to your doctor before starting into a program or workout that utilizes HIIT, just to be absolutely certain that it's safe for you.